HimanshuSardana/assignments/image_processing/lab_manual/output.typ

 #align(center)[#image("images/cell_4.png", width: 80%)]
 #question(
   "3",
+  [
-  [WAP to draw a border around the input image, input the width (in terms of pixel count) and the desired color of the border from the user.
-Try this with a binary and grayscale image.], )
+    Write a program to draw a border around the input image (or in other words pad the input image)
+    + Input the width (in terms of pixel count) and the desired color of the border from the user.
+    + Try this for both grayscale and binary images
+  ],
+)

 #solution()[```python